The chairman of Tesco said Britain's biggest supermarket chain will consider taking lads' mags off its shelves,

 A complaint about the book's sex scenes was lodged with the censorship board over a month ago.
 The complaint also claims that the novel advocates the procurement of an abortion or miscarriage, contrary to Irish censorship laws.

-national security, treason or subversion.
+laws on national security, treason or subversion.
 The EP endorses a balance between the concerns of national security and press freedom.
-The resolution goes further to deplore the fact that journalists are frequently wounded or murdered or
+The resolution goes further to deplore the fact that journalists are frequently wounded

 Behind the Candelabra is a 2013 USA biography drama by Steven Soderbergh.

 With Matt Damon, Michael Douglas, Rob Lowe.

 The Australian film censorship board has announced that the rating for Behind the Candelabra has been reduced from MA15+ to M on appeal.
 MA15+ is an age restricted rating as per the UK 15 rating.
 M is an advisory 15 rating which would be a PG-15

 A three-member panel of the Australian Classification Review Board has determined that the film Behind the Candelabra is classified M (Mature) with the consumer advice Drug use, coarse language and sex scenes .